grzechog/LogMonitor/README.md

 ### Multi-threaded solution

 The program runs two threads concurrently.
 First thread parses the file and serialises the entries into the objects.
 The second thread runs through the list of Events and populates the database with them.
-The shared resource in this scenario is the List of events.
-The program uses *java.util.Collections.synchronizedList* wrapper to make sure there are no concurrency issues during adding, removing and iterating operations over it.
+The shared resource between the two threads in this scenario is the list of events.
+The program uses *java.util.Collections.synchronizedList* wrapper to make sure there are no concurrency issues during adding, removing and iterating operations over the list.
 This has not been tested under circumstances with the two threads actually running concurrently, due to a small size of a test json file with only 6 entries.

 ### Program that can handle very large files (gigabytes)